Neos02/ScrapDiscordBot/README.md

 - `role`: The role to reward.
 - `level`: The level to grant the role at.

+### `/leveling list`

+View the current role rewards and the level that they will be given at.

 ### `/leveling remove-role-reward <role>`

 Remove a role reward from the leveling system.

 - `role`: The role to remove.

+### `/reaction-roles create`

+Sends "React here to get your roles!" as a default message for users to react to.

 ### `/reaction-roles add <message-id> <emoji> <role>`